 • financial transactions associated with your travel.

-Use and disclosure
+Use and disclosure of personal information

 The purposes for which we collect your information may include:

-• contacting you (including via SMS and email,);
+• contacting you (including via SMS and email);

 • managing and planning the public transport network;